dthpham/sminterpolate/README.md

 Butterflow requires no additional setup to use, however it's too slow out of the box to do any serious work.
 It's recommended that you set up a functional OpenCL environment on your machine to take advantage of hardware accelerated methods that will make rendering significantly faster.

-See [Setting up OpenCL](https://github.com/dthpham/butterflow/blob/master/docs/Setting-Up-OpenCL.md) for details on how to do this.
+See: [Setting up OpenCL](https://github.com/dthpham/butterflow/blob/master/docs/Setting-Up-OpenCL.md) for details on how to do this.

 ## Usage
 Run `butterflow -h` for a full list of options.
-See [Example Usage](https://github.com/dthpham/butterflow/blob/master/docs/Example-Usage.md) for typical commands.
+See: [Example Usage](https://github.com/dthpham/butterflow/blob/master/docs/Example-Usage.md) for typical commands.

 ## Documentation
 Check the [docs folder](https://github.com/dthpham/butterflow/tree/master/docs).